Skip to Main Content

 Exploring the Writing Process with Primary Source Materials

-Drafting: Frederick Douglass (Student Handout)
+Drafting: Frederick Douglass (Teacher Materials & Student Handout)

 Download